SexChrLab/XYalign/README.md

 - [ ] Test exact depth (vs. current approximation) - time and results
 	- [ ] Implement exact depth if not too slow or if results differ substantially
 - [x] Add ability to take targets instead of fixed window sizes for traverse_bam
+- [x] Ensure all files have sample id in prefix to allow writing multiple samples to same directory
 - [ ] Add "batch" option (for CHARACTERIZE_SEX_CHROMS and/or ANALYZE_BAM)
 - [x] Create classes for reference fastas and bam/cram files
 - [x] Add support for arbitrary bwa flags